 It has a curved blunt sheet of metal on one side and four sharp prongs on the other to make skin retraction easier.

 This special design also helps in providing a clear view of the field while avoiding damage to nearby tissues.
 As with many conventional retractors, it’s usually made of stainless steel.

 The Sheen nasal retractor is a relatively small, and delicate retractor that is used extensively in vascular surgery, rhinoplasty, nasal surgery, plastic surgery, and other procedures involving the skin and soft tissue.
 A Sheen retractor is like a small file that retracts the subcutaneous tissues in rhinoplasty and other plastic surgeries.

 Handheld, self-retaining light retractor

 The handheld and self-retaining lighted retractors are increasingly used in ENT and facial-based procedures.
-Small and maneuverable lighted retractors, like the Yasui koplight, are especially useful In nasal procedures, as they can be used to expose the mucoperiosteum and mucoperichondrial flaps.
+Small and maneuverable lighted retractors, like the Yasui koplight, are especially useful In nasal procedures, as they can expose the mucoperiosteum and mucoperichondrial flaps.

-They’re lightweight and their mostly surgical-grade plastic components give the surgeon mobility and access not possible with larger, metal retractors.
+They’re lightweight and their mostly surgical-grade plastic components give the surgeon mobility and access impossible with larger, metal retractors.
 Features such as self-contained LED light also provide a clear and vivid view in place of, or with, external lighting.

 Aufricht nasal retractor